Is flavor discrete?: From traditional symmetry to modular symmetry. Two problems.

 and the flavon VEVs depend on parameters of potential that are not controlled (directly) by symmetry (as well as $\tau$).
 The VEV's are independent for different representations.
 Thus, multiplet of the modular forms $Y_b^{(k)} (\tau)$ acts as multiplet of flavons $\phi_b$ with specially selected VEVs:

 and can do the same.
-Restriction from weights can be reproduced in the flavons approach by e.g. additional $U(1)$ symmetry.
+Restriction from weights can be reproduced in the flavons approach by, e.g., additional $U(1)$ symmetry.
 In general, with flavons there is more freedom to fit data.
 Modular symmetry models are expected to be more restricted.
 However, substantial freedom exists (and can be introduced) also in the case of modular symmetries.
-General form of the Yukawa interaction term is
+General form of the Yukawa interaction term (e.g., for quarks) is

 with $\alpha$ and $\tau^R , \tau^I$ used as free parameters.
 Additional freedom is in selection of weight $k$ of $Y$.
 Invariance is then achieved by adjusting weights of the fields (\ref{eq:conservation}).
 For high weight $k$, $Y_b^{(k)}$ can form several multiplets of different dimension $b$: e.g. $Y_3^{(k)}$, $Y_2^{(k)}$.
 Correspondingly, several independent invariant terms with free couplings can be introduced in the Lagrangian for the same fermions bilinear $(Q u^c)$.